Nekose/ICAP_Crawler/README.md

 #### TLDR:

-Pulls useful antigen -> IIF ANA Pattern relationships from the ICAP autoimmune.org website, and condenses them into CSV formats.
+Pulls useful antigen -> IIF ANA Pattern relationships from the [ICAP website](https://www.anapatterns.org/), and condenses them into
+CSV formats.

 To use, run main.py